 3.0 It wont be long before you will be able to say "sit", and your puppy will understand what you are asking of him.

 4.0 Don’t forget to always reward and praise your puppy as soon as his backside hits the floor.
-Your pup will love, he will think “all I have to do is sit down and my human is happy so I get , yummy treats and lots of praise!”
+Your pup will think "all I have to do is sit down and my human is happy so I get, yummy treats and lots of praise!"

 Here’s another technique for older puppies and adolescent dogs that works every time.

 1.0 First get a tasty treat and use it to get his attention.
 Now your dog is in front of you and completely focused on the treat, it’s time to get him to sit.